drajabr/My-Sunshine-setup/README.md

 4. Click OK and apply the changes.

 ## Bonus
+### Auto run at startup
+While there is many ways to run the script at startup, I just copy the shortcut to startup folders so it automatically run at startup: `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup`.
+However, this doesn't run as adminstrator as it fails to read cert/key with normal user rights, so needed to set read permession for cert/key.

+Go to Apollo's config folder, i.e `C:\Program Files\Apollo\config` > right-click credentials folder > Security > Edit > Select Users group > Allow Read $ excute permession.

 ### Connect android devices via USB
 Using https://github.com/cotzhang/app.Cot-Hypernet2 to automatically enable "reverse" tethering for android devices via ADB, it actually runs proxy on laptop and use kinda VPN interface on Android to pass the connections over that proxy via ADB forward, it works better than WiFi on old/cheapo android tablets, and I need to keep usb connected for charging anyway.